 Even today, the finest Greek Muscats, from Sámos and Pátras and occasionally Cephalonia, demonstrate this vine variety's aptitude for a hot mediterranean climate – though the finest wines come from north-facing vineyards at altitudes above 300 m (1,000 ft) so that some freshness is preserved.

-But perhaps the greatest wine produced from this member of the Muscat vine family is Rutherglen Muscat, sticky Brown Muscat juice fortified and wood-aged in often boiling hot tin sheds in the far northwest of the state of Victoria.
+But perhaps the greatest wine produced from this a very dark-skinned mutation of this particular member of the Muscat vine family (officially known at Muscat à Petits Grains Rouges) is Rutherglen Muscat, sticky Brown Muscat juice fortified and wood-aged in often boiling hot tin sheds in the far northwest of the state of Victoria.
 Nearby Glenrowan produces similar wines and they all taste like a particularly tooth-rotting cross between madeira and liquid fruit cake.
 With serious age in cask they can be as haunting as any port.

 The most planted sort of Muscat vine in Spain is the rather coarser member of the family, Muscat of Alexandria, otherwise known here as Moscatel Gordo (Blanco), Moscatel de España or Moscatel de Málaga.
 This has larger berries and less finesse – more orange conserve than orange blossom.
 If Muscat Blanc is thought to have originated in ancient Greece, this larger-berried version is thought, as the name suggests, to have come from Egypt.
 It is responsible for a host of often rather sickly Moscatels in Spain and the usually rather more invigorating Moscatel de Setúbal in Portugal.
 João Pires was an early dry Muscat-based table wine, made in Portugal by an Australian.